pretoms/dpp_docs_template/index.md

 ---
-title: Home
+title: The Predictor
 layout: home
 ---

-# The Predictor
+# The Predictor (project name)

 Project documentation for the **Design for Physical Prototyping** course 2022/23 focusing on the topic of **Uncomfortable Devices**.